Understanding the Physical Access Control Security Schema

 - In-person: In this scenario, visitors simply enter the building through an unlocked set of doors and speak to reception staff.
-In both instances, the visitor may be kept outside of the facility entirely, or they may be allowed access into the building into a lobby or vestibule, which is secured by a second access controlled door.
+In both instances, the visitor may be kept outside of the facility entirely, or they may be allowed access into the building into a lobby or vestibule, which is secured by a second access-controlled door.

 Entry gates are commonly added to an access control system.
 This moves access to the perimeter, from the door, often desirable in high crime areas or high-security facilities.
 This is typically paired with surveillance and/or video intercom so staff may visually confirm who is requesting entry.
 The gate may then be remotely released for deliveries or visitors.
 Wireless interfaces make gate access control by avoiding trenching costs.
-The gate is usually controlled via interface to a gate operator or through specialized locks made for the application.
+The gate is usually controlled via an interface to a gate operator or through specialized locks made for the application.

 Storage rooms, warehouses, and cabinets are easy targets for both internal and external threats.
-Securing entrances to these areas reduces access, provides a log of activity, and introduces an extra obstacle for anyone intending to steal supplies or equipment.
+Securing entrances to these areas reduces access, provides a log of activity and introduces an extra obstacle for anyone intending to steal supplies or equipment.

 Along with network security becoming a bigger issue, access control of data centers and closets has increased.
 Considering the server room is often the brains of an organization’s operation, this is a good practice.
 Specialized systems exist for securing cabinets in larger, often multi-user, data centers.

 With computers being a common target of theft in schools, locking classrooms is often desirable.
-Installing electrified locks on each classroom also provides lockdown capability, so in emergencies security staff may lock down the entire campus with a single action.
+Installing electrified locks on each classroom also provides lockdown capability, so in emergencies, security staff may lock down the entire campus with a single action.

 Key Control Cabinets

 Many organizations, even those who use access extensively, still need to manage a certain quantity of keys, whether for vehicles, cabinets, or other purposes.
-Often, these keys are kept in a cabinet or on a backboard, which are conspicuous and an easy target for any criminal.
+Often, these keys are kept in a cabinet or on a backboard, which is conspicuous and an easy target for any criminal.
 Simply using a securely mounted cabinet with an electrified lock reduces this risk.
 More elaborate systems for key management exist as well, providing control and audit trail down to the level of the individual key.

 Four Verification Factors